 Welcome to our new home!
 I am writing this from my adorable new-used writing desk in our dining room that is actually going to be used to eat in, rather than ride bikes in, set in our cozy little apartment.
 For all of this, I am very happy.
 It's a smaller place than our last and we've still got a lot of unpacking and organizing to do, yet already I can feel the "qi" washing over me as we exhibit better Feng Shui.
 Our new place will be less cluttered and more inviting than Melrose Street.
 Most of the walls are a pale steel gray vs. the stark white that surrounded us in every room of the old place.
 This provides a warmer feel.
-I don't think I realized just how much I didn't like that apartment until now.
+I don't think I realized just how much I didn't like

 We have the best of both worlds with the neighborhood.
 We are still close in proximity to our neighborhood friends and the fun stuff we could walk to.
 But the new neighborhood is slightly cuter and so far seems more friendly.
 It's almost got a Portland, OR feel to it.
 And, of course, there's my favorite part: a Corgi lives right across the street.
 I think I scared my new neighbor a bit when I overenthusiastically expressed my joy at the realization that Noodle the Corgi lived that close by, but all seems well now since they've invited us for a barbecue once we get settled.
 If I can't have my own dog, I'll adopt the ones in the neighborhood for now.